Therapy for Twice Exceptional Adults in NYC

 The grief of a late realization

-Many twice exceptional adults arrive at therapy after a moment of recognition—a diagnosis, an article, a conversation—that reframes their entire history.
+Many twice exceptional adults arrive at therapy after a moment of recognition—a diagnosis, an article, a conversation, or simply reading a page like this one—that reframes their entire history.
 Suddenly the childhood struggles, the inexplicable failures, the shame, the overcompensation all make sense.
 That clarity is a relief.
 It is also a loss.
 Therapy creates space to grieve for the version of you who worked so hard and was so consistently misunderstood, without being told to just feel grateful for the insight.

 Shame and the gap between potential and output

-Twice exceptional adults are often exquisitely aware of what they're capable of and brutally self-critical about the distance between that and what they actually produce.
+Twice exceptional adults are often exquisitely aware of what they're capable of—or haunted by a sense of untapped potential they can't quite name—and brutally self-critical about the distance between that and what they actually produce.
 Therapy helps untangle the shame from the reality, and challenges the belief that your worth is located in your output.

 Perfectionism as a coping strategy